Highlands County Teen Court

 |Possession of a BB Gun by a Minor ||Possession of a Pellet Gun by a Minor |

-Teen Court defendants must be at least 11 years old but no more than 17 years old.
+Teen Court defendants must be at least 1 1 years old but no more than 17 years old.
 Teen Court defendants must be enrolled in school or in a GED program in Highlands County.
 Teen Court defendants are allowed one or two successful diversion cases prior to their case being referred to the Teen Court, if applicable.
 Cases with restitution owing will be accepted upon approval of the victim and the State Attorney.
-The State Attorney will be responsible for preparing the "Order of Restitution" following the imposition of the Teen Court sanctions.
+The Teen Court Director will be responsible for preparing the "Order of Restitution" following the imposition of the Teen Court sanctions.
 Victims of crimes must be in agreement with Teen Court diversion or the case will not be eligible for Teen Court.
-Law enforcement officers and the Department of Juvenile Justice may use their own discretion for referring to Teen Court youthful offenders who may not meet the criteria Iisted above or cases that may not meet the criteria listed above.
+The State Attorney may use their own discretion in referring to the Teen Court, juvenile offenders who may not meet the criteria Iisted above or cases that may not meet the criteria listed above.
 The Highlands County Teen Court will accept referrals from School Officials, County Judges, and Circuit Judges.
 The Highlands County Teen Court also accepts Civil Citations from School Officials and Law Enforcement.

 Rules Governing Courtroom Conduct